Summary

 Best for: iPhone users who want instant transcripts without sending audio to any server.

-Best for: Pixel users who want searchable transcripts without cloud processing.
+Best for: Pixel users who want searchable transcripts without cloud transcription.

 3) Apple Voice Memos (iPhone) — Built‑in, simple, fully local

-What it is: Apple's stock recorder that works entirely offline.
-If iCloud for Voice Memos is off, recordings stay on the device.
+What it is: Apple’s built‑in recorder that works offline and stores recordings locally.
+If iCloud sync for Voice Memos is off, recordings stay on the device.
 (Apple Support)

 Best for: Quick, trustworthy recordings with zero setup.